hazza1337/pricedintime/data/wages/data_sources.md

 ## New Zealand
 Earnings data is sourced from Stats NZ: https://explore.data.stats.govt.nz/
-- I am looking for datasets with a longer historical range.
+- I’m seeking datasets with a more comprehensive historical range.